willmeyer2150/SSU-CS-351/Project-1/README.md

 | list.out   | 0.809   | 0.630   | 0.910   | Third                         |
 | new.out    | 0.821   | 0.750   | 0.840   | Fourth                        |

 Answer.
-Yes, runtimes increase with larger node sizes.
-This is because the Nodes contain more bytes to initialize.
+Yes, runtime increases as bytes per node increases with all the programs.
+This is because the Nodes contain more bytes to initialize which requires larger buffers in memory.
+Allocation cost is not that important in this case as it doesn't scale with pay-load increases.
+It is dealing with the bytes themselves that causes increases in runtime.

 ## Experiement 3 -- Block Chain Length Tests